oisinsdoyle/Hydrogen-tranport-tool/README.md

 - Parsed and processed EHB pipeline data (GeoJSON format)
 - Created a graph representation of the pipeline network
-- Implemented nearest-node snapping for input locations
+- Implemented nearest-node snapping for input locations using Kdtree nearest neighbour processing
 - Built functionality to compute shortest route using NetworkX
 - Integrated transport cost estimation based on distance
 - Developed interactive map using Folium and Streamlit